rawanessam/AITicketClassifier/readme.md

 This script starts both the FastAPI backend and the Vite React frontend from the project root.

 ### 🐳 Option 2: Using Docker Compose
+1- Set the CONFIG_FILE variable in your env to "config/docker_config.json"

+2- Build docker container
 ```bash
 docker compose up --build
 ```